SofKov/drumkit/README.md

 # drumkit
-Play the drums using specified keys
+Codenation project: Drumkit

+Website allows user to play sounds from the drums instrument, based on the appropriate keys being pressed on keyboard.